 The Lake is approximately 9.5 kilometres long and 5.5 kilometres wide, with an area of 33 square kilometres and a maximum depth of 3.7 metres.
-13 boat ramps surround the lake and is a popular recreational location.
+13 boat ramps surround the lake and are a popular recreational location.
 The lake is a popular spot for fishing, prawning, and all water sports.

-Reddall Reserve on the foreshore of Lake Illawarra is a popular spot for picnics with its children's playground, amenities and kiosk.
+Reddall Reserve on the foreshore of Lake Illawarra is a popular spot for picnics with its new Ninja children's playground, picnic shelters, gas barbecues, toilet facilities and kiosk.

 The lake is very popular with bird lovers.
 Lake Illawarra is a home, a nesting site and a food source for many birds.